No $1.05bn NLNG fund missing- Senate committee - Vanguard News Nigeria

-The Senate Committee on Gas Resources and the Nigeria National Petroleum Corporation (NNPC) on Thursday says no 1.05 billion dollars is missing from the Nigerian Liquefied Natural Gas (NLNG) dividend account.
+The Senate Committee on Gas Resources and the Nigeria National Petroleum Corporation (NNPC), on Thursday, said no 1.05 billion dollars is missing from the Nigerian Liquefied Natural Gas (NLNG) dividend account.

 Chairman of the committee, Sen. Bassey Akpan, and the Chief Financial Officer (CFO) of NNPC, Mr Isiaka Abdulrazaq, stated this at a meeting between members of the committee and NNPC officials in Abuja.